edgexfoundry/edgex-docs/docs_src/microservices/core/data/Purpose.md

         ![image](EdgeX_CoreDataSubscriber.png)

 2. Services and systems can call on the core data REST API to send data to core data and have the data put in local storage.
-   This REST method of sending data to core data is an alternative method to send data to core data.
+   The REST method is an alternative method to send data to core data.
    When data is sent via REST to core data, core data re-publishes the data on to message bus so that other services can subscribe to it.
        ![image](EdgeX_CoreDataRESTEndpoint.png)